lisa8633/6242Project/README.md

 Accident Clustering is run using the file Clustering_CountyWide.ipynb.
 The notebook will use the Accident_Count_Per_Top10County & State.csv file as data source.
 After clustering, it would also give latitute and longitude of numbered cluster centers and saved in the file Centers.csv for further visualization.

-Execution: See demo video - Project_Demo.mov
+Execution: See demo video - https://youtu.be/M9BQeqTz3TU